 This is a collective term that refers to all insurance coverages suitable for motels, hotels, and any other establishment that provides dining, entertainment, and accommodation services.
 It helps protect hospitality-based businesses from perils such as theft, vandalism, fire, and liability.

-Types of Hospitality Insurance Coverage Options
+What Types of Hospitality Insurance Coverage Options Are Available?

 - Liquor liability –You should have the right liquor liability insurance if you serve alcoholic drinks in your establishment.
 This policy will provide coverage in case intoxicated patrons get rowdy and injure people or vandalize property.